 We have completed several initiatives to optimize our working capital requirements.
-We launched Groove, a new, innovative Greenlane Brands product line, and we also rationalized and improved our third-party brands product offering, which enabled us to reduce inventory carrying costs and working capital requirements while increasing our offerings.
+We launched Groove, a new, innovative Greenlane Brands product line, and we also rationalized our third-party brands product offering, which enables us to reduce inventory carrying costs and working capital requirements.

-In April 2023, we entered into two strategic partnership.
+In April 2023, we entered into two strategic partnerships.
 First, we entered into a strategic partnership (the "MJ Packaging Partnership") with A&A Global Imports d/b/a MarijuanaPackaging.com ("MJ Pack"), a leading provider of packaging solutions to the cannabis industry.

 Second, we entered into a strategic partnership with an affiliate of one of our existing vape suppliers ("Vape Partner") to service certain key customers with vaporizer goods and services (the "Vape Partnership").
 As part of the Vape Partnership, we will introduce our Vape Partner to certain key customers, assist with the promotion and the sale of certain vaporizer goods and services, and help coordinate the logistics, storage and distribution of such vaporizer products.
 If our Vape Partner and key customer(s) enter into a direct relationship, the customers would directly purchase vaporizer goods and services, which we currently sell them, directly from our Vape Partner and we would no longer need to purchase such vape inventory on behalf of such key customer(s).
-In exchange we would earn quarterly and annual commission payments from our strategic partners.
-While the strategic partnerships may result in a decrease in top line revenue for these packaging and vape products, these partnerships combined with some of our other restructuring initiatives should allow us to reduce our overall cost-structure and enhance our margins, thereby improving our balance sheet.
+In exchange we would earn quarterly and annual commission payments from our strategic partner.
+While the strategic partnership may result in a decrease in top line revenue for these packaging and vape products, this partnership combined with some of our other restructuring initiatives should allow us to reduce our overall cost-structure and enhance our margins, thereby improving our balance sheet.

-We have successfully renegotiated supplier partnership terms and are continuing to improve working capital arrangements with suppliers.
+We have successfully renegotiated many of our vendor and supplier partnership terms and are continuing to improve working capital arrangements with our vendors and suppliers.
 We have made progress consolidating and streamlining our office, warehouse, and distribution operations footprint.
 We have reduced our workforce significantly to reduce costs and align with our revenue projections.

-The Company has incurred net losses of \$32.3 million and \$182.2 million for the years ended December 31, 2023 and 2022, respectively.
-For the years ended December 31, 2023 and 2022, cash used in operating activities were \$1.8 million and \$26.4 million, respectively.
+The Company has incurred net losses of \$17.7 million and \$32.3 million for the years ended December 31, 2024 and 2023, respectively.
+For the years ended December 31, 2024 and 2023, cash used in operating activities were \$6.7 million and \$1.8 million, respectively.
 The recent macroeconomic environment has caused weaker demand than contemplated under the Company's business plan, resulting in a reduction in projected revenue and cash flows for the twelve-month period included in the going concern evaluation.

-As a result of our losses and our projected cash needs, combined with our current liquidity level, substantial doubt exists about the Company's ability to continue as a going concern.
-The Company's ability to continue as a going concern is contingent upon successful execution of management's intended plan over the next twelve months to improve the Company's liquidity and profitability, which includes, without limitation:
+We believe that our cash on hand and the cash flow that we generate from our operations will be sufficient to fund our working capital and capital expenditure requirements, as well as our debt repayments and other liquidity requirements associated with our existing operations, for the next 12 months.
+Moving forward, the Company's ability to continue as a going concern is contingent upon successful execution of management's intended plan over the next twelve months to improve the Company's liquidity and profitability, which includes, without limitation:

-- ■Further reducing operating costs expense by taking additional restructuring actions to align cost with revenue to achieve profitability. - ■Increasing revenue by introducing new products and acquiring new customers. - ■Execute on strategic partnerships accretive to margins and operating cash - ■Seeking additional capital through the issuance of debt or equity securities.
+- Further reducing operating costs expense by taking additional restructuring actions to align cost with revenue to achieve profitability. - Increasing revenue by introducing new products and acquiring new customers. - Execute on strategic partnerships accretive to margins and operating cash - Seeking additional capital through the issuance of debt or equity securities.

 The consolidated financial statements do not include any adjustments that may result from the outcome of this going concern uncertainty.
+For a more complete description of our initiatives, see the Management Discussion and Analysis.